The Skulls II: Plot

 That evening, Ryan receives a phone call from his brother Greg that Diana Rollins was killed in a car accident while returning from a supposed ski trip in New Hampshire.
 At this point, Ryan knows the entire scandal has been a cover-up to protect Matt Hutchison and the Skulls from public humiliation.
 Due to his digging around, the Skulls turn Ryan's life into chaos.
 His brother Greg is fired from his high-level position as an attorney at Skull member Winston Taft's firm, Ryan's girlfriend Ali accuses him of assaulting her, and he is pursued by the Skulls at every avenue.
-Through his friendship with Ali's roommate, Kelly (Lindy Booth), he later discovers that his apartment is bugged, and the Skulls will stop at nothing to cover up Diana Rollins' accidental death, even attempting to run him and Kelly down in the streets of New Haven.
+Through his friendship with Ali's roommate, Kelly, he later discovers that his apartment is bugged, and the Skulls will stop at nothing to cover up Diana Rollins' accidental death, even attempting to run him and Kelly down in the streets of New Haven.

 Ryan and Kelly believe that the only true way to expose the Skulls is by getting their hands on the coroner's report, showing that Diana Rollins did indeed have drugs and alcohol in her system, and that she had been dead for days, not hours.
 Ryan's brother, Greg, uses his acquaintance, county coroner Dr. Phillip Sprague, to gain inside information — Sprague was offered a prostitute by the Skulls to switch the coroner's reports.
 However Dr. Sprague secretly was able to keep a copy of the original coroner's report as an insurance policy.
 Later, Kelly posing as a medical student to get Sprague away from his office, Ryan steals the real report and hands it over to Greg and Kelly before being arrested for breaking and entering.
-In the meantime Parker, Matt and Ali (whose right eye was kneed by Ryan on accident while tickling him in bed days earlier) decide to press assault charges against Ryan, in an effort to keep him from delving further into Diana's death, but Jeff has already come forward stating the Skulls covered up Diana Rollins' death and that Matt Hutchison was responsible, with the original coroner's report as evidence.
+In the meantime Parker, Matt and Ali (whose right eye was kneed by Ryan by accident while tickling him in bed days earlier) decide to press assault charges against Ryan, in an effort to keep him from delving further into Diana's death, but Jeff has already come forward stating the Skulls covered up Diana Rollins' death and that Matt Hutchison was responsible, with the original coroner's report as evidence.
 Hutchison is taken into custody; Parker narrowly escaping arrest himself, while Ali was not arrested.